BrotherBuford/tantocuore-randomizer/README.md

 Several library directories are set at the beginning of the index.pl script that are only necessary for my hosting setup.

+MySQL configuration options are contained in the file config.pl A sample file is included.